kofigumbs/coding/content/interactive-programs/writing-programs.md

 `update` defines how your model changes in the program.
 It is a **function that takes two arguments**.
-We'll cover this on the next page.
+We'll skip over the first one for a moment.

 The second argument is the most recent version of your model.
 `update` always returns a model, which is... an _updated_ version of your data.